Black Lives MatterRead more

 State of the Art is an exploration into how contemporary art – produced all across the country including regions outside traditional art centers – reflects the present moment.
 It began in 2014, when Crystal Bridges Museum of American Art presented State of the Art: Discovering American Art Now, which was seen by 175,000 visitors in Bentonville, Arkansas before traveling to five additional museums.
 State of the Art 2020 – featuring a fresh new group of artists selected by a new curatorial team – opened at the Momentary and at Crystal Bridges in February 2020 and is now ready to be experienced across the country.

-Locations often carry threads of memory and tradition with them.
+Locations often carry threads of memory and tradition.
 This links people and objects to specific places and frequently aids in the creation of identity.
-The artists in the “Site” section re-contextualize objects, highlight particular details, and explore changing histories, but always with a connection back to a specific place.
+The artists in this section re-contextualize objects, highlight particular details, and explore changing histories, but always with a connection back to a specific place.
 For these artists, the sites they reference are more than just a spot on a map.
 Each one is the summation of ideas, sounds, people, and stories—the small parts that collectively reveal the fullness of a place.

 The national tour of State of the Art 2020 is sponsored by Bank of America with additional support from Art Bridges.